-- For non-Emergency Covered Health Services received at certain Network facilities from non-Network Physicians when such services are either Ancillary Services, or non-Ancillary Services that have not satisfied the notice and consent criteria of section 2799B-2(d) of the Public Service Act with respect to a visit as defined by the Secretary, the Eligible Expense is based on one of the following in the order listed below as applicable: - The reimbursement rate as determined by a state All Payer Model Agreement. - The reimbursement rate as determined by state law. - The initial payment made by the Claims Administrator, or the amount subsequently agreed to by the non-Network provider and the Claims Administrator. - The amount determined by Independent Dispute Resolution (IDR).
+- For non-Emergency Covered Health Services received at certain Network facilities from non-Network Physicians when such services are either Ancillary Services, or non-Ancillary Services that have not satisfied the notice and consent criteria of section 2799B-2(d) of the Public Health Service Act with respect to a visit as defined by the Secretary (including non-Ancillary Services that have satisfied the notice and consent criteria but unforeseen urgent medical needs arise at the time the services are provided), the Eligible Expense is based on one of the following in the order listed below as applicable: - The reimbursement rate as determined by a state All Payer Model Agreement. - The reimbursement rate as determined by state law.

+- The initial payment made by the Claims Administrator, or the amount subsequently agreed. - to by the non-Network provider and the Claims Administrator. - The amount determined by Independent Dispute Resolution (IDR).